Overview

 npm install express @modelcontextprotocol/sdk zod dotenv bignumber --save

-We also need to install the ATXP server SDK:
+We also need to install the ATXP express SDK:

 Because we’re using TypeScript, we need to install a few extra development dependencies: